 Brookview House is an independent, nonprofit organization for women and children experiencing homelessness that not only provides a safe place to live but support services and programs on site to confront the root causes of homelessness and transform lives.
 Its innovative approach addresses the distinct needs of each family member, preparing families for long-term stability and independence.
 Brookview’s commitment to improving the lives of homeless and at-risk families extends beyond its own walls, offering its programs to families within the local community as well.

-When Brookview House opened its doors in 1990 two bedroom apartments rented for less than $600 and families – who are primarily women with kids — were the smallest segment of the homeless population.
+When Brookview House opened its doors in 1990 two bedroom apartments rented for less than $600 and families – primarily women with children — were the smallest segment of the homeless population.
 Since then, much has changed.
 Family homelessness has escalated and faced with rents they cannot afford, families appeal to state agencies for shelter.
 Every night thousands of families live in shelters and the state has opened motels to accommodate the overflow.